SSNDOB: Operations

-Since April 2015, SSNDOB accepted payment in Bitcoin, receiving nearly $22 million until it was shutdown.
+Since April 2015, SSNDOB accepted payment in Bitcoin, receiving nearly $22 million before it was shut down.
 SSNDOB transferred more than US$100,000 in Bitcoin to Joker's Stash, a darknet marketplace selling stolen personal information, leading to suspicion that the two sites were linked.

 At the time it was shut down, the site had information on about 24 million U.S. citizens.

 Shutdown

 On June 7, 2022, police in Cyprus seized SSNDOB's servers, which were operated by a Cyprus resident who was cooperating with authorities.
 At the same time, the U.S. Department of Justice announced they had seized SSNDOB's domains.